MadBomber/htm/docs/database_rake_tasks.md

 Sets up the HTM database schema and runs all migrations.

 **What it does:**
-- Verifies required extensions (timescaledb, pgvector, pgai)
+- Verifies required extensions (timescaledb, pgvector, pg_trgm)
 - Creates all HTM tables (nodes, tags, robots, operations_log)
 - Runs all pending migrations
 - Sets up hypertables for time-series optimization